arevindh/pihole-speedtest/README.md

 ![Settings](assets/settings.png)

 <sup>

 *Post-install, of course.

 </sup>

 ## Usage

-The provided script by @ipitio can un/re/install and update the mod, and manage its history, for you.
+The Mod Script by @ipitio can un/re/install and update the mod, and manage its history, for you.
 It accepts up to three arguments: any, all, or none of `up`, `un`, and `db`.
 They must be in that order; check usage for details.
 Its functionality is available via the web interface as well (Settings > Speedtest).

 ### Install